THURSDAY, APR. 23, 2020 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Stella Boyle Smith Trust, Cypress Properties, Inc., J. Mark & Christy Davis, Chris & Jo Harkins, Margaret Ferguson Pope—Thank You Aunt Margaret!, EVO Business Environments, Jay Barth & Chuck Cliett, Stacy Hamilton of Desselle Real Estate, Downtown Little Rock Partnership, Arkansas Arts Council, Department of Arkansas Heritage, Rosen Music Company, and Steinway Piano Gallery Little Rock.

-4-Show Jazz packages are available beginning May 13 via Metrotix.com or by calling (800) 293-5949.
-Single tickets go on sale May 20 and are $35 (General Admission), $50 (Reserved), and $52 (Premium Reserved).
+Tickets are $35 (General Admission), $50 (Reserved), and $52 (Premium Reserved) and are available via Metrotix.com or by calling (800) 293-5949.
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Guggenheim and MacArthur Fellow and five-time GRAMMY nominee, Miguel Zenón is one of only a handful of musicians who have masterfully balanced and blended the often contradictory poles of innovation and tradition.
 Widely considered to be one of the most groundbreaking and influential saxophonists of his generation, he has also developed a unique voice as a composer and as a conceptualist, concentrating his efforts on perfecting a fine mix between Latin American folkloric music and jazz.